-Both Future vs Option are popular choices in the market; let us discuss some of the major Differences Between Future vs Option:
+Both Future vs Option are popular choices in the market; let us discuss some of the major differences :

 - Future is almost the same as the cash price except the capital required for the trade is only 20% of the total traded value.
-Whereas the premium price can be bought at a price which is much lower than the investment made for the future.
-However, if an out of the money option is bought, then the price becomes sufficiently lower.
+Whereas the premium price can be bought at a price that is much lower than the investment made for the future.
+However, if an out-of-the-money option is bought, then the price becomes sufficiently lower.

-- Unlike Future derivative, options can provide an abnormal return on investment within very few days provided that the trade is made in the right direction.
+- Unlike Future derivatives, options can provide an abnormal return on investment within very few days provided that the trade is made in the right direction.
 The premium has the ability to become multiple times when there is an abnormal movement of the stock.
-The Future derivates give a higher return, but in most of the cases, it cannot multiply the amount of Investment.
+The Future derivates give a higher return, but in most of the cases, they cannot multiply the amount of Investment.

 Head to Head comparison between Future vs Option